Ga naar artikel navigatie Ga naar inhoud

 By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
 The scope of the procedures performed is less than the scope of those performed in our audit of the financial statements.

-The Fund Manager is responsible for the preparation of the other information, including the report of the Fund Manager, in accordance with Part 9 of Book 2 of the Dutch Civil Code, and other information as required by Part 9 of Book 2 of the Dutch Civil Code.
+The Fund Manager is responsible for the preparation of the other information, including the information as required by Part 9 of Book 2 of the Dutch Civil Code.

 Responsibilities of the Fund Manager for the financial statements

 The Fund Manager is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code.
-Furthermore, the Fund Manager is responsible for such internal control as the Fund Manager determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+Furthermore, the Fund Manager is responsible for such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+In that respect the Fund Manager, is responsible for the prevention and detection of fraud and non-compliance with laws and regulations, including determining measures to resolve the consequences of it and to prevent recurrence.

 Our responsibilities for the audit of the financial statements